bpradiip/bpradiip/README.md

 ### Who am I?

-I am a developer who enjoys creating apps and solutions for random challenges.
+I am a developer who enjoys creating Websites and solutions for random challenges.

 ### What do I do?